1024inc/engineering-blog/eng-paths/software_engineer_2.md

 </td></tr>
 <tr><td>

-Software Engineer 3
+Software Engineer 2

 </td></tr>
 <tr><td  markdown="1">

-- Gives timely, helpful feedback to peers and managers
+- Solicits feedback from others and is eager to find ways to improve
-- Understands how their work fits into the larger project and identifies problems with requirements
+- Finds the right balance between reaching out for help and finding answers autonomously
-- Proactively communicate with team in advance in regards to blockers and changes of deadlines
+- Communicates assumptions and gets clarification on tasks up front to minimize the need for rework

 </td></tr>
 </table>